 ABSTRACT: The purpose of this paper is to provide enlightenment upon the traditional timber construction of traditional building in coping with earthquake.
 The building process of Uma Sumba, one traditional architecture of Indonesia (also called Nusantara architecture), is the case.
-The approach is through carefully examining the process of building Uma Sumba and critically interprets oral tradition that deals with process of building uma Sumba and critically interprets oral tradition building, the weight of the building is found to become a way the building materials and construction joints has played strong role in shake and sway of the building.
+The approach is through carefully examining the process of building Uma Sumba and critically interprets oral tradition that deals with process of building Uma Sumba and oral stories by the elderly.
+Constructed as frame construction building, the weight of the building is found to become a way the building reduces sway that must occur in building due to the shaking ground of any earthquakes.
+The weight of building materials and construction joints has played strong role in shake and sway of the building.
 It can also be concluded that construction which dynamically sway and shake is found to be the respond of the building during any earthquake.
 'Dancing with the earthquake' may be said as one design principle in Sumba architecture.